 University Drive South is scheduled to open in June.

-The trees, a collection of White Oak, Ironwood, Heritage River Birch, Sweet Gum, Tulip Poplar, Eastern Red Bud, Black Gum, and American Beech, will also be planted near Biauculli Boulevard by BC High and at University Drive East in front of the Campus Center and University Drive.
+The trees, a collection of White Oak, Ironwood, Heritage River Birch, Sweet Gum, Tulip Poplar, Eastern Red Bud, Black Gum, and American Beech, will also be planted near Bianculli Boulevard by BC High and at University Drive East in front of the Campus Center and University Drive.

 The landscaping work is part of the university’s ongoing Utility Corridor and Roadway Relocation Project (UCCR), which is moving campus utilities from the decommissioned garage under the plaza into new modern utility corridors beneath a reconfigured roadway.
 Construction of the project will add 600 trees total and is expected to be complete in 2018.